Baebel43/team5capstone/Documentation/Signoffs/Video.md

 ### Scaling Video Replay

 The Resistance System functions using a work over distance graph as well as a work over time graph.
 As the user progresses distance while replaying the trail, the work changes, which then progresses the time graph.
-Using this relation, the video will progress depending on how far the user has travelled...
+As the time graph progresses the video will progress the corresponding amount.
+This will ensure that the user is seeing the correct amount of distance traveled in relation to the amount of work that they are exerting.

 ## Buildable Schematics